Abzokhattab/2d-Rescue-game-/README.md

-(This project won one of the best five projects out of 70 projects in my class in terms of the functionality and user interface)
+(This project won one of the best five out of 70 projects in my class in terms of the functionality and user interface)

 Simulation Game Rules :